Moles, Voles and Shrews Control

 Moles and shrews belong to the order Insectivore and as the name suggests feed primarily on insects and invertebrates.
 Moles live underground and are specialized for life underground.
-Their small eyes and the openings of the ears are concealed in the fur, and there are no external ears.
 The most noticeable characteristic are the paddle-like forefeet which are bent sideways for digging.
 Their feet have large claws for digging.
 The hind feet are small and narrow with slender, sharp claws.
-Mole fur is short, soft, velvety, and when brushed offers no resistance in either direction.
 This adaptation allows moles to travel both forward and backward through the soil.

 Characteristics of Each